-Air travel with young infants, toddlers and even preschoolers is no walk in the park.
-But often times, taking trips o fun destinations, to see family, or just to explore something together away from home is well worth the “adventure in flight.”
+Air travel with young infants, toddlers, and even preschoolers is no walk in the park.
+But oftentimes, taking trips to fun destinations, to see family, or just to explore something together away from home is well worth the “adventure in flight.”

 As of late, I’ve been flying with my boys, 2 and almost 4, back and forth between Chicago and Philadelphia through the airport juggernaut while M works out east and we search for a new house in the Philadelphia suburbs (which will become our new home in just a few weeks).

 I also take them with me when traveling for business, now that I frequently travel for work to the city in which I grew up.
 Grandma and Grandpa get some time with the grandkids while I pound away in Excel and meet with colleagues.